Passeriformes / Laniidae / Lanius

 Behavior & Ecology

-This migratory species shows high fidelity to wintering sites, often returning to the same locations each year.
-Birds establish wintering territories shortly after arrival, using loud chattering or rattling calls.
-Migration timing is regular, arriving in India in August-September and departing in April.
-The song is faint, resembles the rosy starling, and includes mimicry of other birds; the bird sings with a closed beak while moving its tail up and down.
-The breeding season occurs late May to June in taiga, forest, and semi-desert habitats.
-They build nests in trees or bushes, laying two to six eggs.
-Diet consists mainly of insects, especially Lepidoptera, but also small birds and lizards.
-Like other shrikes, they impale prey on thorns.
+Migratory with high fidelity to wintering sites, often returning to the same locations.
+Arrives in India in August and September, departing in April.
+Establishes wintering territories shortly after arrival, using loud chattering or rattling calls.
+Song in winter quarters is faint, resembling the rosy starling, and includes mimicry; the beak remains closed during singing while throat pulsations and tail movements are visible.
+Undergoes premigratory moult in winter.
+Breeds in late May or June in taiga, forest, or semi-desert habitats, building nests in trees or bushes and laying two to six eggs.
+Feeds mainly on insects, especially Lepidoptera, but also takes small birds and lizards.
+Impales prey on thorns and typically hunts by flying down from a perch.

 Source: Wikipedia · CC BY-SA 3.0